Floor Frog offers:-

 Unlike larger chain stores there’s not a series of;-

 Expert advice (even advice for installing your own laminate flooring or hardwood flooring).

-1. What is laminate flooring, engineered wood flooring, solid wood flooring and LVT?
+1. What is laminate flooring, engineered hardwood flooring, solid hardwood flooring and LVT?

-Basically laminate flooring, engineered wood flooring, solid hardwood flooring, bamboo flooring and are all wood based products.
+Basically laminate flooring, engineered hardwood flooring, solid hardwood flooring, bamboo flooring and are all wood based products.
 LVT is a vinyl product.

-Solid wood is simply a plank of wood that has usually had a tongue and groove milled into it, This enables it to be blind nailed down.
+Solid hardwood is simply a plank of hardwood that has usually had a tongue and groove milled into it, This enables it to be blind nailed down.

 Bamboo flooring can come in solid or engineered varieties.
 Technically and pedantically it’s a grass, but most people call it wood.
 There are 3 types of “solid” bamboo, each type consists of bamboo that is processed and stuck together to make a solid mass.
 These are horizontal, vertical and strand woven.
 Horizontal and vertical refers to the orientation of rectangular cross section bamboo lengths which are stuck together.
 Strand woven bamboo has random strands of bamboo pressed together and glued.